getpelican/pelican/docs/settings.rst

 =======================   =======================================================
 Setting name              What does it do ?
 =======================   =======================================================
+`SITESUBTITLE`            A subitle to appear in the header.
 `DISQUS_SITENAME`         Pelican can handle Disqus comments.
 Specify the
                           Disqus sitename identifier here.
 `GITHUB_URL`              Your GitHub URL (if you have one).
 It will then